guyschvitz/dprtools/README.md

 ```

 ## `chopIntervals`: Break down overlapping intervals in data frame into non-overlapping ones
 This function allows you to "chop" overlapping intervals in a dataframe (date or integer) into non-overlapping (i.e. consecutive) ones.
-Input must be an R data.frame (or tibble) with an id variable and two columns denoting the start and the end of an interval.
+Input must be an R data.frame (or tibble) with at least one id variable (used to define groups of observations) and two columns denoting the start and the end of an interval.
 To illustrate the procedure, see the figure and code below.

 <img src="/demo/chop_intervals_illustration.png?raw=true" width="700">